millan-figueroa-pscoursework/rest-countries-api/to-do.md

 Deploy your application using a platform like GitHub Pages, Netlify, or Vercel.
 Provide a link to the live demo in your README.md file.

-#### ☐ Reflection Document:

-Write a 200-300 word reflection discussing your development process, challenges faced, solutions implemented, and potential improvements.

-- Interacting with static vs rendered elements
-- Event delegation to be able to show country details view
-- Installing the latest version of Tailwind, setting up global variables
-- Separation of concerns (models, utilities, api)
-- Using ts annotation for querySelector like <HTMLDivElement>.
-Its a generic which tells TypeScript that you're expecting the selected element to be an HTMLDivElement

-1. main is the entry point. html structure does not live inside main.ts. html is the entry point Vite serves directly, main.ts only handles dynamic logic (rendering, fetching, data, interactivity)
-2. Vite serves index.html as-is, finds script tag, compiles ts to js and injects it, that script manipulates the DOM
-3. Anything we want to be static (headers, base layout, placeholders, meta tags) goes in index.
-Anything generated (like fetching countries and populating cards) happens inside main.ts.
-Rendering related goes in ui.ts.
-Separation of concerns.
-4. Global css import works in either index.html or main.ts.
-To toggle dark theme have one source of truth.
-5. Hit 10 field limit had to refactor api call.
-Refactor speeds up app, avoids hitting api rate lmits, avoids repeated downloads, faster UI (cached data), is cleaner than doing API calls per border click.
-Fixes the “border names don’t show up” and 400 error.
-6. Record is a TS utility that lets you define an object whose keys and values have specific types.
-It’s basically a shortcut for writing an object type with index signatures.<br>
-   Example:<br>
-   `Record<string, number>`<br>
-   Same as:<br>
-   `{ [key: string]: number }`<br>
-   So it’s just a cleaner, built-in way to express “object used as a dictionary/lookup table”.
-   Instead of manually typing something like:
-   `interface CountryPopulation {
-  [code: string]: number;
-}`<br>
-   U can write:<br>
-   `type CountryPopulation = Record<string, number>;`